ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Experiments

 \textbf{Privacy-utility trade-offs under ULDP.} Figures \ref{fig:creditcard} show the utility and privacy evaluation results on Creditcard.
-The other results on MNIST, HeartDisease and TcgaBrca are shown in Appendix \ref{appendix:ex_additional}.
-The average number of records per user (denoting as $n$) in entire silos and the distribution (uniform or zipf, as described in Appendix \ref{appendix:ex_details:record_linkage}) changes for each figure.
-All experiments used a fixed noise parameter $\sigma=5.0$ and $\delta=10^{-5}$, utility metrics (Accuracy for Creditcard) are displayed in left side and accumulated privacy consumption $\epsilon$ for ULDP are depicted in right side.
+The average number of records per user (denoted as $n$) in entire silos and the distribution changes for each figure.
+All experiments used a fixed noise parameter $\sigma=5.0$ and $\delta=10^{-5}$, utility metrics (Accuracy for Creditcard) are displayed on the left side and accumulated privacy consumption $\epsilon$ for ULDP are depicted on the right side.
 Note that the privacy bounds for ULDP-GROUP-$k$ are derived from the local DP-SGD and depend on not only the group size $k$ but also the size of the local training dataset.

-Overall, the proposed method ULDP-AVG/SGD achieves competitive utility with fast convergence and high accuracy, while achieving considerably small privacy bounds, which means the significantly better privacy-utility trade-offs compared to other baselines.
-We see that the baseline method, ULDP-NAIVE, has low accuracy and that ULDP-GROUP-$k$ requires much larger privacy budgets, which is consistent with the analysis on the conversion of group privacy described earlier.
+Overall, the proposed method ULDP-AVG/SGD achieves competitive utility with fast convergence and high accuracy, while achieving considerably small privacy bounds, which means the significantly better privacy-utility trade-offs compared to baselines.
+We observe that the baseline method, ULDP-NAIVE, has low accuracy and that ULDP-GROUP-$k$ requires much larger privacy budgets, which is consistent with the analysis on the conversion of group privacy described earlier.
 The convergence speed of ULDP-AVG is faster than that of ULDP-SGD, which is the same as that of DP-FedAVG/SGD.
 Nevertheless, there is still a gap between ULDP-AVG and the non-private method (DEFAULT) in terms of convergence speed and ultimately achievable accuracy, as a price for privacy.
-Also, as shown in Figure \ref{fig:privacy_utility_creditcard_1000_uniform}, for small $n$ (i.e., large number of users), ULDP-GROUP-max/median show higher accuracy than ULDP-AVG.
+Also, as shown in Figure \ref{fig:privacy_utility_creditcard_1000_uniform}, for small $n$ (i.e., a large number of users), ULDP-GROUP-max/median show higher accuracy than ULDP-AVG.
 This is likely due to the overhead from finer datasets at user-level, which increases the bias compared to DP-FedAVG, as seen in the theoretical convergence analysis for ULDP-AVG.

+Figure \ref{fig:heart_disease}, \ref{fig:tcga_brca}, and \ref{fig:mnist} show privacy-utility trade-offs on HeartDisease, TcgaBrca, and MNIST, respectively.
+All experiments used a fixed noise parameter (noise multiplier) $\sigma=5.0$ and $\delta=10^{-5}$, utility metrics (Accuracy for HeartDisease and MNIST, C-index for TcgaBrca) are plotted on the left side, and accumulated privacy consumption $\epsilon$ for ULDP are plotted on the right side.
+For clarity, the test loss is shown on the left-hand side for MNIST.
+The average number of records per user (denoted as $n$) in entire silos and the distribution (uniform/zipf) changes for each figure.